Tampa, Florida: Mass transit

 Public mass transit in Tampa is operated by the Hillsborough Area Regional Transit Authority (HART), and includes public bus as well as a streetcar line.
-The HART bus system's main hub is the Marion Transit Center in Downtown Tampa, serving nearly 30 local and express routes.
+The HART bus system's main hub is the Marion Transit Center in Downtown Tampa, serving 13 local and express routes, plus multiple intercity bus routes to cities including Orlando, Miami, and Tallahassee, on Greyhound and FlixBus.
 HART also operates a rapid-transit bus system called MetroRapid that runs between Downtown and the University of South Florida.

 The TECO Line Streetcar provides electric streetcar service along eleven stations on a 2.7 mi route, connecting Ybor City, the Channel District, the Tampa Convention Center, and downtown Tampa.
 The TECO Line fleet features varnished wood interiors reminiscent of late 19th and mid-20th century streetcars.

 Limited transportation by privately operated "Neighborhood Electric Vehicles" (NEV) is available, primarily in Downtown Tampa and Ybor City.
 Water taxis are available on a charter basis for tours along the downtown waterfront and the Hillsborough River.
 The Cross-Bay ferry runs, at a fee, from downtown Tampa to St. Pete.

 The Tampa Bay Area Regional Transportation Authority (TBARTA) develops bus, light rail, and other transportation options for the seven-county Tampa Bay area.